pluralsh/documentation/pages/plural-features/workbenches/index.md

 * Run an AI agent against your Plural-managed services, stacks, and Kubernetes clusters — respecting your existing RBAC
 * Connect external tools like Datadog, Prometheus, Elasticsearch, Slack, GitHub, and custom HTTP APIs so the agent has full operational context
-* Trigger jobs automatically from observability alerts, issue trackers, cron schedules, or chat messages
+* Trigger jobs automatically from observability alerts, issue trackers, or cron schedules

 ## Core concepts